by Craig Brelsford

 Elaine and I rented a car in Qiqihar and drove to Zhalong.
 The area around the hotel has many trees.
 We found Red-flanked Bluetail Tarsiger cyanurus, one or two Taiga Flycatcher Ficedula albicilla, Brambling Fringilla montifringilla, and four species of bunting: Little and Black-faced as well as Yellow-throated Bunting Emberiza elegans elegans and Yellow-browed Bunting Emberiza chrysophrys.
 We took the shuttle deeper into the preserve to watch the Red-crowned Crane show.
 Every day at set times the keepers show the semi-wild Red-crowned Crane to the crowd.
 The cranes fly, display, and bathe in front of the spectators.
 I asked the keepers whether the birds were injured; they said they were not.
 I asked them whether the cranes had been captured; they said they had.
 Finally, I asked them whether these tamed cranes would fly south for the winter.
 They said they would.
 The spectacle seemed something more suited to a circus than a nature reserve.
 We walked back toward the entrance.
 On the way we came across the somewhat tame Swan Goose Anser cygnoides.
 About 25 of the threatened birds gather around a little mound on which the keepers set food.
 The food atop the mound also attracted a single White-naped Crane.
 As Elaine and I were viewing the Swan Goose, a Red-crowned Crane flew in, probably attracted to us as a source of food.
 Despite my misgivings about the presence of so many tame cranes at Zhalong, the sight of the crane flying in was exciting.
 I stood beside the powerful bird.
 I was close enough to see mosquitoes biting its strong, scaly, black legs and to appreciate its substantial beak, which could easily pop a man’s eye out.
 We walked on.
 The sun was going down.
 An otter swam by.
 A pair of Great Crested Grebe were beautiful in the perfect evening light, but they performed no courtship display.
 Back in the wooded area near the hotel, we saw a large shape flying in.
 It was Long-eared Owl Asio otus otus.
 As soon as the owl arrived, a magpie mobbed it.
 The standoff continued for several minutes.
 Other birds: Olive-backed Pipit Anthus hodgsoni, Common Pochard, Amur Falcon, Black-headed Gull, Purple Heron, Grey Heron, Grey-headed Lapwing, and Two-barred Warbler.

-Featured image: Jankowski’s Bunting, Saddleback Ridge, Inner Mongolia, 3 May 2013.
+Featured image: Jankowski’s Bunting, Saddleback Ridge, Inner Mongolia, China.
 (Craig Brelsford)

 Next: Photo Gallery